 Covering an area of 4,000 square metres, this wave pool rolls out 10 different wave patterns, from gentle swells to waves up to 1.2 metres high.

-There is a 20-minute breach between each cycle.
+The wave pool has a 20-minute breach between each cycle.
 The deepest point is 2 metres and the water is chlorinated salt with a concrete bottom.

 Boogie boards and tubes are supplied, and the lagoon also includes a shallow water play area for younger children.